maxblack888/Black-OS/README.md

 ![Demo](ScreenRecording2019-07-12at3.gif)

-`Above is the Concept UI Demo in Figma.`
+`Above is the Concept UI Demo in Figma.
+All images are properties of their respective owners.`